 Putting it All Together

 Well, here we are with all the settings for your camera ready for you to try a manual photograph.
 Pick a sunny day to start.
 To recap, we have chosen WB of 5260, Matrix Metering, ISO 100, Aperture of f/5.6, and Shutter Speed on the center vertical line.
-On this sunny day that shutter speed might read something like 500 (technically it is 1/500 of a second), but it could be larger or smaller in value.
+On this sunny day that shutter speed might read around 500 (which is 1/500 of a second), but it could be larger or smaller in value.
 It all depends on whether you are shooting into shadows or bright light, dark trees or light colors.
 Don’t shoot into anything white just yet – it is too soon.
 Shooting white things has a special challenge where you might be overexposing or underexposing, so pick something else to aim at.

 Take a deep breath to steady your nerves.
 Ready, set, focus and shoot!